Sumitomo Mitsui Trust Holdings Inc. Makes New Investment in Washington Federal, Inc. (NASDAQ:WAFD)

 Sumitomo Mitsui Trust Holdings Inc. bought a new position in shares of Washington Federal, Inc. (NASDAQ:WAFD – Get Rating) during the second quarter, according to its most recent filing with the Securities and Exchange Commission.
 The institutional investor bought 16,102 shares of the bank’s stock, valued at approximately $483,000.

-Other hedge funds and other institutional investors have also modified their holdings of the company.
-Toth Financial Advisory Corp acquired a new stake in shares of Washington Federal in the 1st quarter valued at $48,000.
-Point72 Hong Kong Ltd acquired a new stake in shares of Washington Federal in the 1st quarter valued at $82,000.
-Marshall & Sullivan Inc. WA acquired a new stake in shares of Washington Federal in the 2nd quarter valued at $94,000.
-Nisa Investment Advisors LLC raised its holdings in shares of Washington Federal by 50.4% in the 1st quarter.
-Nisa Investment Advisors LLC now owns 3,760 shares of the bank’s stock valued at $123,000 after purchasing an additional 1,260 shares in the last quarter.
-Finally, Captrust Financial Advisors raised its holdings in shares of Washington Federal by 979.4% in the 1st quarter.
-Captrust Financial Advisors now owns 4,091 shares of the bank’s stock valued at $134,000 after purchasing an additional 3,712 shares in the last quarter.
+Other hedge funds also recently added to or reduced their stakes in the company.
+BlackRock Inc. raised its holdings in shares of Washington Federal by 3.7% in the 1st quarter.
+BlackRock Inc. now owns 7,869,600 shares of the bank’s stock valued at $258,281,000 after purchasing an additional 278,963 shares in the last quarter.
+State Street Corp raised its holdings in shares of Washington Federal by 3.5% in the 1st quarter.
+State Street Corp now owns 2,742,692 shares of the bank’s stock valued at $90,015,000 after purchasing an additional 91,946 shares in the last quarter.
+Fuller & Thaler Asset Management Inc. raised its holdings in shares of Washington Federal by 9.7% in the 1st quarter.
+Fuller & Thaler Asset Management Inc. now owns 2,073,735 shares of the bank’s stock valued at $68,060,000 after purchasing an additional 183,238 shares in the last quarter.
+Frontier Capital Management Co.
+LLC raised its holdings in shares of Washington Federal by 0.9% in the 2nd quarter.
+Frontier Capital Management Co.
+LLC now owns 1,251,786 shares of the bank’s stock valued at $37,579,000 after purchasing an additional 11,433 shares in the last quarter.
+Finally, Systematic Financial Management LP raised its holdings in shares of Washington Federal by 0.3% in the 1st quarter.
+Systematic Financial Management LP now owns 1,167,944 shares of the bank’s stock valued at $38,332,000 after purchasing an additional 3,468 shares in the last quarter.
 81.63% of the stock is currently owned by institutional investors and hedge funds.

 Analyst Upgrades and Downgrades